-As a precautionary measure the Park is CLOSED from March 13 to 27.
+The Park has reopened on weekends (Friday to Sunday) only from 10 a.m. to 4 p.m. using a timed-ticket system.
+Tickets must be purchased in advance.
 Take a step back in time at Four Mile Historic Park, Denver’s oldest standing structure and surrounding 12-acre history park.
 The site is open for tours Wednesday through Saturday and offers educational programming throughout the year.
 Visitors can tour the historic house, meet the horses, goats, and chickens, and learn about the craftsmanship of the historic barns and outbuildings.

 FREE days are held the second Friday of each month from noon to 4 p.m.